ThomasLegleu/RoboND-Follow-Me/writeup.md

 ## Final Comments:

 This could be used for training on other things other than the specified target.
 The fully convolutional network would work on other humans, animals, particular cars, vegetation, and other elements that would be part of identification.
 The training would need to be deployed in a manner to handle other information besides the target object leaving it on our responsibility to train, validate, and test on before running the simulation on another object...

+## future enhancements:

+Recording a bigger dataset capturing more angles/distances of the target will help in further improving the network accuracy.

+Adding more layers will also help in capturing more contexts and improve accuracy of segmentation.

+Changing learning rate can also be helpful in reducing learning time.

+Adding skip connections can improve results but up to a certain number of connections only based on number of layers that we have.